-Antin remains committed to being a responsible investor, both striving for excellence in Antin's activities and meeting the requirements of national and international legislation.
+Antin remains committed to acting as a responsible investor, both striving for excellence in all investment and asset management activities and meeting the requirements of national and international legislation across geographies.

-Antin will continue to develop its approach to climate risk and opportunity in the coming years and welcome all feedback on the work carried out to date.
+Antin will continue to develop its approach to climate risk and opportunity in the coming years and welcomes all feedback on the work carried out to date.